cinema is, by its very nature, designed to challenge many

 or "I didn't understand it" or "I actually

-don't like these sorts of films, period."
+don't like this sort of film, period."
 But to admit

 that the problem, if one exists, lies with

-the review writer rather than the work under discussion is seen by too many as a slur on their taste and guarded critiical faculties.
+the review writer rather than the work under discussion is seen by too many as a slur on their taste and guarded critical faculties.
 The critic is all-knowing,

 and only the filmmaker can ever be at fault.